-Windows authentication - Kerberos constrained delegation with Azure Active Directory
+Windows authentication - Kerberos constrained delegation with Microsoft Entra ID

-Kerberos Constrained Delegation (KCD) provides constrained delegation between resources and is based on Service Principle Names.
+Based on Service Principle Names, Kerberos Constrained Delegation (KCD) provides constrained delegation between resources.
 It requires domain administrators to create the delegations and is limited to a single domain.
-Resource-based KCD is often used as a way of providing Kerberos authentication for a web application that has users in multiple domains within an Active Directory forest.
+You can use resource-based KCD to provide Kerberos authentication for a web application that has users in multiple domains within an Active Directory forest.

-You enable SSO to your on-premises KCD applications that use integrated Windows authentication (IWA) by giving Application Proxy connectors permission to impersonate users in Active Directory.
+To enable SSO to your on-premises KCD applications that use integrated Windows authentication (IWA), give Application Proxy connectors permission to impersonate users in Active Directory.
 The Application Proxy connector uses this permission to send and receive tokens on the users' behalf.

 Components of system

-User: Accesses legacy application served by Application Proxy.
+- User: Accesses legacy application that Application Proxy serves.

-Application Proxy service: Acts as reverse proxy to send request from the user to the on-premises application.
-It sits in Azure AD.
-Application Proxy can also enforce any conditional access policies.
+- Application Proxy service: Acts as reverse proxy to send requests from the user to the on-premises application.
+It sits in Microsoft Entra ID.
+Application Proxy can enforce Conditional Access policies.

-Application Proxy connector: Installed on-premises on Windows servers to provide connectivity to the application.
-Returns the response to Azure AD.
+- Application Proxy connector: Installed on Windows on premises servers to provide connectivity to the application.
+Returns the response to Microsoft Entra ID.
 Performs KCD negotiation with Active Directory, impersonating the user to get a Kerberos token to the application.